Sacred Heart Pioneers

 The Sacred Heart Pioneers are the 32 sports teams (14 men, 18 women) representing Sacred Heart University in Fairfield, Connecticut in intercollegiate athletics.
-The Pioneers compete in the NCAA Division I and are members of the Northeast Conference (the school's primary conference), Atlantic Hockey, Eastern Intercollegiate Wrestling Association, and New England Women's Hockey Alliance.
+The Pioneers compete in the NCAA Division I and are members of the Metro Atlantic Athletic Conference (MAAC; the school's primary conference), plus several other conferences for select sports, among them Atlantic Hockey America, Conference USA, the Eastern Intercollegiate Wrestling Association, and the New England Women's Hockey Alliance.